HBO's new late-night series 'Random Acts of Flyness' is unlike anything you have seen before

 Nance’s big break came in 2012, when his film An Oversimplification of Her Beauty premiered to widespread acclaim at Sundance: “It was just a really huge opportunity for me and a paradigm shift in terms of like visibility for the stuff I was doing.”
 Nance spent the next years trying to get his film out in the world, self-distributing only after winning the Gotham Award for Best Film Not Playing at a Theater Near You.

-Even with critical acclaim, Nance found it difficult to navigate the business of the industry — one where he’s reportedly in early talks to direct Space Jam 2 starring Lebron James (reps for Warner Bros. had no comment) — that did not really know what to do with his voice.
+Even with critical acclaim, Nance found it difficult to navigate the business of the industry — one where he’s reportedly in early talks to direct Space Jam 2 starring Lebron James (reps for Nance had no comment) — that did not really know what to do with his voice.
 “I don’t think my first film necessarily attracted the type of funding or people you need to fund another feature film, and I think I was probably unwilling to make another micro-budget feature,” says Nance.

 In 2014, Nance got a call from Flyness collaborator Tamir Muhammad, encouraging him to submit a treatment to a program at Time Warner called 150.
 With that submission, the two began shopping the show around town, eventually landing at HBO.